 How Are Georgia’s Auto Lease Laws Changing?

-Car leasing in Georgia has changed and is now a bit different than in most other states.
-Since March 1 of 2013, Georgia has a new Title Ad Valorem Tax (TAVT) that applies to all new car purchases and leases, as well as used car purchases.
+Since March 1, 2013, Georgia has had a Title Ad Valorem Tax (TAVT) that applies to all new car purchases and leases, as well as used car purchases.
 The tax is paid up-front (or rolled into financing) at the rate of 7.0% of the fair market value of the vehicle, as determined by the Georgia Department of Revenue, or the vehicle selling price (whichever is greater).
 The rate could go as high as 9.0% in following years.*

-Toyota of Union City strives to keep you aware of anything affecting your ability to buy or lease a new vehicle, making the purchasing process as easy as possible.
+Nalley Toyota Union City strives to keep you aware of anything affecting your ability to buy or lease a new vehicle, making the purchasing process as easy as possible.